alien4cloud/alien4cloud-spray/readme.md

 # Tests

-This playbook will make a simple integration by deploying a simple mock based application, ensuring all the stack is availaible and all stuff well connected together.
+This playbook will make a simple integration by deploying a simple mock based application, ensuring all the stack is available and all stuff well connected together.

 ```
 ansible-playbook -i hosts --private-key $PRIVATE_KEY_PATH --user $REMOTE_USER --extra-vars "@inputs.yml" -v test-a4c-artemis.yml